ZhixiangSu/PoMP/README.md

 ## Data preparation

 In light of privacy considerations, our dataset's public release is currently limited to 5 examples per disease category.
-We plan to make the complete dataset available at a later date.
+To get access to the full dataset, please email zhixiang002@ntu.edu.sg.

 ## Quick Start